Mercy for Animals: 2014–2016: Campaigns; new initiatives; and expansion to Brazil, Mexico, India, and Asia

 Following progress with Nestlé, MFA targeted Leprino Foods, Great Lakes Cheese, and Saputo.
 After MFA investigations uncovered abuse in each of their supply chains, the companies released their own animal welfare policies.

 After six MFA investigations into Walmart's pork supply chain, three years of campaigning, and pressure from Bob Barker, James Cromwell, Ryan Gosling, and a slew of other celebrities, in May 2015 Walmart banned gestation crates, battery cages, and veal crates from its U.S. supply chains.
 The retail giant also pledged to end mutilations without painkillers, such as tail docking, castration, and dehorning.

-Top U.S. grocers Publix, Kroger, Albertsons, and SUPERVALU, along with the Retail Council of Canada, also pledged to ban intensive confinement of hens from their egg supply chains after MFA exposés or campaigns.
+Following MFA's exposés and campaigns, top U.S. grocers Publix, Kroger, Albertsons, and SUPERVALU, along with the Retail Council of Canada, also pledged to ban intensive confinement of hens from their egg supply chains.

 In early 2016, MFA launched The Good Food Institute.
 The organization's mission is to create "a healthy, humane, and sustainable food supply."
 The Good Food Institute provides strategic support to companies, promotes plant-based products, supports entrepreneurs, and educates grant-making institutions, corporations, and governmental bodies about plant-based and clean meat.

-Next, Perdue, one of the largest chicken producers in the world, announced a precedent-setting commitment to improving animal welfare after MFA investigated two contract farms in the U.S. supplying the company.
-The policy will reduce suffering for nearly 680 million birds annually.
+In June 2016, Perdue, one of the largest chicken producers in the world, announced a precedent-setting commitment to improving animal welfare after MFA investigated two contract farms in the U.S. supplying the company.
+The policy was to reduce suffering for nearly 680 million birds annually.

 In the same year, MFA also set up operations in Brazil, Mexico, India, and Asia.
 An MFA investigator recorded footage from inside nine government-run slaughterhouses in Mexico.
 Pigs were dragged by their limbs to the killing floor and stabbed repeatedly.
 A tied-up cow suffered blows from a sledgehammer.
 A cornered pig was stabbed in the side with a large knife.
 The investigation drew attention from major Mexican media outlets Reforma, El Universal, and Proceso.

 Mexican actor Eugenio Derbez narrated an MFA video about the cruelty.
 In an online petition, Eugenio wrote, "I watched the video in horror as animals were tied up, shocked for no reason, brutally and repeatedly bludgeoned with sledgehammers, and then stabbed in the back of the head."

 Back in the U.S., MFA was also part of a coalition of organizations that worked to pass the Prevention of Farm Animal Cruelty Act in Massachusetts.
 The measure, passed in 2016, outlaws some of the cruelest farming practices and bans the sale of eggs, pork, and veal from animals raised in intensive confinement.